timrehm/timrehm.github.io/_posts/2020-12-2-tim-rehm-site-launched.md

 ---
 layout: post
 title: "First things first"
-date: 2020-12-2
+date: 2-20-2012
 ---

-Ok.
-Hi.
+Okay Hi.
 This whole site is still under maintenance, so if you're reading this then by causality you're here before I got around to putting things together properly.
-In the meantime, read this I'll leave in this neat default message. ~Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
+In the meantime, I'll leave in this neat default message. ~Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.